smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 A partition function determines how data is divided across multiple partitions within a table or index based on the specified values of a specified column.
 It maps rows to partitions using a set of boundary values, allowing you to manage and query large datasets more efficiently by distributing them into smaller, more manageable chunks.
 Partition functions are paired with partition schemes to determine the physical storage for each partition.

-Contrary to the SQL Server documentation, partition functions are not represented in the `sys.sql_expression_dependencies` view.
+The result set does not include the table’s dependency on the partition function, but it does include the view’s dependency on the partition function.

 ```sql
 USE foo;